top of page

 • The Brightwell | Support Us

 The Brightwell is a charity supporting people to live well with their neurological condition.
 We receive no government, or NHS, funding and rely upon volunteers and fundraisers so that we can continue to offer our help and support.
-Fundraise for The Brightwell IMG_2981 1/6 The ways you can entice those pennies your way are really only limited by your imagination and the time you can spare.
-So whether you choose to manage a collection pot in your local shop, run a marathon, attend our events or fundraise at home, we'll be right behind you to provide all the advice and support you could possibly want.
-How Your Fundraising Will Help Every donation made to The Brightwell goes directly to helping people who rely on our therapies.
+How to Support Us Fundraise Volunteer Donate Shop Brightwell 100 Gift In Will How Your Fundraising Will Help Every donation made to The Brightwell goes directly to helping people who rely on our therapies.
 We use donations to help cover the cost of face-to-face therapies, clinics, and social events for people living with neurological conditions.
 These therapies can be expensive, so your support helps make them more affordable in the long term.
 The Brightwell is a small charity, not part of a larger group, we don’t get any direct funding from the Government, NHS, or big national charities.
 That means we rely entirely on fundraising and voluntary donations to keep going.
 You can choose how your donation is used: Support someone you know with their therapy costs Choose an item or project from our Brightwell Wishlist Below are just a few ideas of how you can get involved.
-How to Support Us Donate Join a Brightwell Event Check out our Events Section and Blog for more information.
+Join a Brightwell Event Check out our Events Section and Blog for more information.
 You can join in one of our Major Events like the Abseil, come to our Christmas Market or Summer Fair, buy some draw tickets or have fun at a Quiz or Bingo Night.
 Sponsored Events If you are taking part in a Half-Marathon, a Skydive, a Tough Mudder, Swim or a Fun Run, we would be exceptionally grateful if you could support us in your challenge.
 Please contact community@thebrightwell.org.uk where our fundraising team will be happy to help.
 Other ways to Support Us… Have a Coffee Morning at home Come for Lunch or Afternoon Tea at The Brightwell Café Donate items to our in-house Shop Buy rrom our Online Shop Have one of our Collection Tins Buy Tickets for one of draws Meet our Fundraising Team Our fantastic Fundraising Team are here to help you at every step of your fundraising journey.
 Whether you are planning a coffee morning at home or organising a team for a sporting event, we will support you.
 We can help by Suggesting ideas Helping with planning Supplying promotional materials Supplying display boards Giving your event publicity through our social media and website.
 Contact the team: community@thebrightwell.org.uk Victoria Head of Fundraising (Grants and Trusts) Lara Events, Marketing and Communications Officer Corporate Fundraising Please click here to visit our Brightwell 100 page to find out how to join our supporters' network and become a Corporate Supporter.
 Gift in Will Make a Difference That Lives On Give the gift of therapy, support and friendship by remembering The Brightwell in your Will.
 Leaving a financial gift to The Brightwell will have a direct and positive impact on those living with chronic neurological conditions.
 Your gift will enable individuals to be supported by our wonderful Centre.
 Please visit our Gift in Will page.
 Thank you.

 • The Brightwell | FES Clinic